wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-powershell.md

 		$svc2.Start();
 		$svc2.WaitForStatus([System.ServiceProcess.ServiceControllerStatus]::Running,$timeout)

 1. Download **CreateAzureFailoverCluster.ps1** from [Create WSFC Cluster for AlwaysOn Availability Groups in Azure VM](http://gallery.technet.microsoft.com/scriptcenter/Create-WSFC-Cluster-for-7c207d3a) to the local working directory.
 You will use this script to help you create a functional WSFC cluster.
-For important information on how WSFC interacts with the Azure network, see [High Availability and Disaster Recovery for SQL Server in Azure Virtual <!-- deleted by customization Machines](/documentation/articles/virtual-machines-sql-server-high-availability-and-disaster-recovery-solutions) --><!-- keep by customization: begin --> Machines](https://msdn.microsoft.com/zh-cn/library/azure/jj870962.aspx) <!-- keep by customization: end -->.
+For important information on how WSFC interacts with the Azure network, see [High Availability and Disaster Recovery for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-high-availability-and-disaster-recovery-solutions).

 1. Change to your working directory and create the WSFC cluster with the downloaded script.